walshbr/introduction-to-text-analysis/archives/tei.md

 > How does it mean?

 Computers have a hard with abstract concepts like this.
-An example: what it is baby examples
+They tend to work in hierarchies and clear-cut structures.

+The computer does not really know much at all about this poem.

+The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with baby examples